cuigh/obelisk/docs/02 Theme.md

 ## Built in themes

-At present, Obelisk has built-in willow and coco themes (since the author is not a professional designer after all, please forgive me if you think the style is not to your taste).
+At present, Obelisk has built-in willow and coco themes (Since I'm not a professional designer after all, please forgive me if the style is not to your taste).
 To use the built-in theme, you only need to pass the theme name to the theme parameter, as shown below.

 ```shell
 obelisk build -v /folder/to/vault -o /folder/to/output -t willow